What Makes the Honors College Community Stand Apart?

 Curious.
 Exploring.
 Questioning.
-Honors College students are highly motivated, perpetually learning, and inquisitive.
-They are motivated to ask questions and engage with their communities.
+The Honors College is a place where students are highly motivated, perpetually learning, and inquisitive.
+Here, we ask questions that allow us to engage with our world in meaningful ways.

 Enhance your College Experience